 Hiring an interventionist can be extremely costly and will often cost between $2000-$6000 out of pocket.
 Insurance companies will not cover the costs of an intervention.
 The interventionist will require you to pay airfare, lodging and other expenses if they’re required to travel to meet with you.
 If a family is on a budget, they could opt for an interventionist in the area that won’t be required to travel far.

 - What treatment centers do you recommend and why?

 Not all treatment centers are created equally.
 Some addiction rehabilitation centers will offer higher levels of care than others, some work with a wider array of insurance plans, some will fall short of a full continuum of care, some will specialize in mental health treatment more so than substance abuse treatment.
 The interventionist you hire will be able to make a referral to a treatment center that will best be able to address your family’s needs.
 You might also ask the interventionist if he could recommend a treatment center with a family program that you could partake in.
 Family recovery and support is a very important aspect of the addict’s recovery process.

 There are so many unknowns when families are dealing with addiction.
 If you’re reluctant to spend the money required to conduct an intervention, please consider the costs of potential fines and attorney fees in the future, lost wages, additional medical bills the addict might acquire, more expensive insurance premiums or even funeral costs.
 Hiring an interventionist is worth the investment!
-If you don’t know where to start and would like to be referred to a professional interventionist, please call the Lifeskills South Florida admissions office at 844-749-1560.
+If you don’t know where to start and would like to be referred to a professional interventionist, please call the Lifeskills South Florida admissions office at 844-749-1560 or complete our contact form.
 We are one of the leading dual diagnosis treatment centers in South Florida and specialize in equipping our clients with the tools needed to live a healthy and successful life in mental health and addiction recovery.